7 May 2019

 In 2017, Guangdong received 407 million (+12.5%) overnight domestic tourists and 36.5 million (+3.6%) overnight overseas tourists with tourism receipts at RMB1,066 billion (+15.9%) and USD19.6 billion (+5.8%) respectively.

-Up to end-2016, Guangdong accounted for about 19% of China’s total utilised FDI.
+Up to end-2017, Guangdong accounted for about 18% of China’s total utilised FDI.
 Foreign investments in Guangdong are mainly engaged in manufacturing industries (27.1% of the utilised FDI in 2017).
-For tertiary industry, leasing and business services was one of the most attractive areas, absorbing 17.3% of the total utilised FDI in 2016, followed by real estate (15.5% of the total FDI).
+For tertiary industry, real estate and leasing and business services were one of the most attractive areas, each absorbing 15% of the total utilised FDI in 2017.

 Hong Kong is the largest source of foreign direct investment in Guangdong.
-During the period of 1979-2016, the utilised capital from Hong Kong amounted to US$255.9 billion, accounting for 63.8% of Guangdong’s total.
+During the period of 1979-2017, the utilised capital from Hong Kong amounted to US$272.8 billion, accounting for 64.4% of Guangdong’s total.

 Hong Kong's investment mainly involved in electronics, toys, garment, shoes, plastic, computer and accessories, commerce, food catering, material warehousing, distribution, real estates, and other infrastructural development.
 Major Hong Kong companies have participated extensively in Guangdong’s industrial and infrastructural investments.
 In recent years, Hong Kong's investment in Guangdong has been diversified from manufacturing to the service sector.
 Hong Kong brand names are highly visible in Guangdong’s retail sector.

-In 2016, other major investors in Guangdong were from Singapore, Japan, Virgin Islands, UK and US.
+In 2017, other major investors in Guangdong were from Virgin Islands, Macao, Netherlands, Singapore and Japan.
 Foreign investments have increasingly been channeled into infrastructure, agriculture, property and capital- and technological-intensive projects in recent years.
 Given China is further liberalising its services sector, an increasing share of FDI is going into the service sectors.

 Guangdong is the largest consumer market in China.
 In 2017, annual per capita disposal income of urban households reached RMB40,975 (+8.7%).
 With the rising income level and the economic structure adjustment, the consumer expenditure pattern is also undergoing structural change.
 While the share of food declined, the share of services such as transportation and communications, as well as residence has increased.